How to get a good night’s sleep sounds like a silly question if you’ve never struggled with it.

 I actually order 2 bottles at a time.

-When one is out, I order more so I am never without the product.
+When one is out, I order more so I am never without.

-If you’ve never struggled with it, you don’t understand.
+If you’ve never struggled with sleep, you don’t understand.

 I tell my team, it’s not the sexiest or most exciting product in the world… unless you struggle with sleep.